 And I promise the other easy-to-find ingredients are not annoying!
 In fact, they’re likely things you already have in your fridge or pantry, like Sriracha, olive oil, soy sauce, and cayenne pepper.
-If you don’t have the Chinese five-spice powder, but you have ground cinnamon, ground cloves, crushed anise seed, crushed fennel seed, and ground pepper, you can make your own.
+If you don’t have the Chinese five-spice powder, but you have ground cinnamon, ground cloves, crushed anise seed, crushed fennel seed, and ground pepper, (2).

 This is the kind of roast chicken that you pull out of the oven and people are super-impressed because it looks beautiful and smells fantastic.
 And look, since you’ve already roasted an entire chicken, why would you want to cook more?
 I say don’t.
 Serve it with a side of spicy mustard greens or even mesclun greens.
 If you need a carb with your dinner (I get it), cube a sweet potato, toss it in a little olive oil, and throw it in the oven for the last twenty minutes of your chicken roasting.
 It’ll be a winning combo.